US investigators probing breach at code testing company Codecov

 Codecov said in a statement hackers began tampering with its software - which is used across the tech industry to help test code for mistakes and vulnerabilities - on Jan.
 31. However, the intrusion was only detected earlier this month when an astute customer noticed there was something off about the tool, Codecov said.

-The company says on its website that it has 29,000 customers including consumer goods conglomerate Procter & Gamble Co, web hosting firm GoDaddy Inc, The Washington Post, and Australian software firm Atlassian Corporation PLC.
+The company says on its website that it has 29,000 customers including consumer goods conglomerate Procter & Gamble Co, (PG.N) web hosting firm GoDaddy Inc, (GDDY.N) The Washington Post, and Australian software firm Atlassian Corporation PLC.
+(TEAM.O)

 P&G, GoDaddy, and The Post did not immediately return messages seeking comment.
 Atlassian said it was aware of the situation and was investigating.